animetosho/ParPar/README.md

 License
 =======

-This module is Public Domain.
+This code is Public Domain or [CC0](https://creativecommons.org/publicdomain/zero/1.0/legalcode) (or equivalent) if PD isn’t recognised.

 GF-Complete’s license can be found [here](http://jerasure.org/jerasure/gf-complete/blob/master/License.txt).